-In order to ensure that tap water is safe to drink, EPA and WDOH prescribe regulations which limit the amount of contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, EPA and WDOH prescribe regulations, which limit the amount of contaminants in water provided by public water systems.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
-Unless otherwise noted, the data presented in this table is from testing done in the 2016 calendar year.
+Unless otherwise noted, the data presented in this table is from testing done in the 2022 calendar year.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of the data, though representative, may be more than one year old.

 The City of Bremerton tests for over 50 inorganic and organic compounds in the source water.
-Compounds detected in the City of Bremerton's source water during 2016 met all the protective standards set by federal and state agencies.
-Please refer to the attached City of Bremerton Drinking Water Quality report 2016 for complete test results.
+Compounds detected in the City of Bremerton's source water during 2022 met all the protective standards set by federal and state agencies.

-Due to being a consecutive system, meaning we purchase our water from the City of Bremerton, there are only a few water quality parameters that are tested for in our water system within the fence line of the base.
-The tables below list the drinking water contaminants that we detected by water testing performed on the JP/NAVHOSP water system within the fence line of the base.
-Please refer to the tables below and the attached City of Bremerton Drinking Water Quality report for 2016 for complete test results.
+Due to being a consecutive system, meaning we purchase our water from the City of Bremerton, there are only a few water quality parameters that are tested for in our water system within the boundary of the installation.
+The tables below list the drinking water contaminants that we detected by water testing performed on the Jackson/Naval Hospital Bremerton water system within the boundary of the installation.
+Please refer to the tables below for 2022 for complete test results.
 Although many more contaminants were tested, only those substances listed below were found in your water.
+In this table you will find terms and abbreviations that might not be familiar to you.
+To help you better understand these terms, we have provided the definitions below the table.